FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

-The core context file defines the base structure of the NGSI-LD API payload (things like `type`, `value` and GeoJSON `Point`) whereas the _generated_ NGSI-LD context for the application itself defines the entities (`Building`) and `attributes` without defining a payloaf structure.
+The core context file defines the base structure of the NGSI-LD API payload (things like `type`, `value` and GeoJSON `Point`) whereas the _generated_ NGSI-LD context for the application itself defines the entities (`Building`) and `attributes` without defining a payload structure.

 ### Generating a JSON-LD `@context` file